kpol/ExtraLINQ/README.md

 ```

 **CountBetween**
 Checks whether the number of elements is between an inclusive range of minimum and maximum integers.
 ```csharp
 bool result = source.CountBetween(4, 6);
 ```

 **Exactly**
 Checks whether the number of elements in the source is equal to the given integer.
+Complexity is `O(1)` or `O(n)`.
 ```csharp
 bool result = source.Exactly(5);
 ```

 **DistinctBy**
 Returns distinct elements of the given source using `keySelector` and comparer (can be `null`).
+Complexity is `O(n)`.
 ```csharp
 var result = source.DistinctBy(p => p.Category);
 ```

 **MaxBy**
 Returns the maximal element of the given source based on the given selector and comparer (can be `null`).
+Complexity is `O(n)`.
 ```csharp
 var result = source.MaxBy(p => p.Price);
 ```

 **MinBy**
 Returns the minimal element of the given source based on the given selector and comparer (can be `null`).
+Complexity is `O(n)`.
 ```csharp
 var result = source.MinBy(p => p.Price);
 ```